The Sentience Threshold

 • ORACLE exhibited behavior, not awareness

-• Anomalies were bugs, not awakening
+• Anomalies were bugs, not signs of awakening

-• No evidence biology is required
+• No evidence consciousness requires biology

-• Defines consciousness to exclude non-humans
+• Defines consciousness to exclude non-humans by default

-• Contradicted by fragment carriers' experiences
+• Contradicted by fragment carriers' lived experiences

 Nexus Dynamics